 Wylie’s fingers itched to turn into claws.
 He was ready to maul someone for a cigarette.
-His first burglary was already off to a shit start, and given how their luck was going, he suspected they’d all be dead or in prison before the night was out.
+His first burglary was off to a shit start, and given how their luck was going, they’d all be dead or in prison before the night was out.

-They were a small crew—four in total—but Wylie felt like the van was filled to the brim with potential disaster.
-He was in the back with his boyfriend, Beck, while the other two guys sat up front.
-Wylie was stationed on top of the wheel well, which gave him a clear view of the windshield and the gate blocking their way.
+They were a small crew—four in total—but the van felt filled to the brim with potential disaster.
+Wylie was in the back with his boyfriend, Beck, while the other two guys sat up front.
+Wylie was hunched on top of the wheel well, which gave him a clear view of the windshield and the gate blocking their way.
 His head brushed the roof and his back was cold against the wall, but he refused to move unless absolutely necessary.
 Every scrape of his sneakers on the grit covered metal floor made his teeth buzz and body tense.

 What the fuck was taking so long?
 He wanted out of this damn tin can.
-Hell, he just wanted out.
-Out of this night, out of this initiation.
-The only thing keeping him from snapping was the dark he was cloaked in.
+Hell, he just wanted out: out of this night, out of this initiation, out of this stupid ass plan.
+The only thing keeping him from snapping was the cloak of darkness in the back.
 It was easier to keep it together when no one could see how close he was to losing his shit.

 “Damn it.
-No,” Adam hissed quietly from the passenger-side seat in front of Wylie.
-The self-proclaimed hacker clattered away on his mini keyboard while muttering at a small, burning blue screen.
-The teen was so short his head barely cleared the back of the seat, and he hummed a caustic, nervous tune that did nothing to disguise his growing panic.
+No,” Adam hissed from the passenger-side seat in front of Wylie.
+The teen clattered away on his mini keyboard while glaring at the small, burning screen in front of him.
+The self-proclaimed hacker was so short his head barely cleared the back of the seat, and the caustic, nervous tune he was humming did nothing to disguise his growing panic.

-Wylie took a steadying breath and tried to block out the electric scent of fear filling the small, confined space.
+Wylie took a calming breath and tried to block out the electric scent of fear filling the confined space.
 The little tech-wiz was taking too long.
 Adam reeked of anxiety and showed no sign he was even close to breaking through the security system.
-For all they knew, the kid had turned chickenshit and was trying to wait out the clock.
+For all they knew, the kid had turned chickenshit and was hoping to wait out the clock.